oblac/jodd/CODE_COVERAGE.md

 	./gradlew codeCoverageReport

-This will generate the code coverage report for ALL the modules.
+This will generate the code coverage report for **ALL** the modules.

-**Note**: since the code coverage task runs the integration tests, be sure that testing docker containers are up and running:
+_NOTE_: since the code coverage task runs the integration tests, be sure that testing docker containers are up and running:

 	cd docker
 	docker-compose -f docker-compose-test.yml up